abhisindh/document-scanner/README.md

 ## Credits

-This project was created by [YourName].
+This project was created by Abhisindh Chatterjee.
 It is inspired by various computer vision techniques and the power of OpenCV.

 ## License